-Letter to Members of the Rules Committee of the Superior Court November 2, 2020 Page 33 of 40 associations to adoption of ABA Model Rule 8.4(g).
-He also noted the constitutional concerns that ABA Model Rule 8.4(g) raises as to free speech, association, and expressive association.137 In August 2019, the Alaska Attorney General provided a letter to the Alaska Bar Association during a public comment period that it held on adoption of a rule modeled on ABA Model Rule 8.4(g).
-The letter identified numerous constitutional concerns with the proposed rule.138 The Bar Association's Rules of Professional Conduct recommended that the Board not advance the proposed rule to the Alaska Supreme Court but instead remand it to the committee for additional revisions after "[t]he amount of comments was unprecedented."139 A second public comment period closed August 10, 2020.
+In May 2018, the Arizona Attorney General filed a comment letter urging the Arizona Supreme Court to heed the opposition of other states, state attorneys general, and state bar associations to adoption of ABA Model Rule 8.4(g).
+He also noted the constitutional concerns that ABA Model Rule 8.4(g) raises as to free speech, association, and expressive association.160 In August 2019, the Alaska Attorney General provided a letter to the Alaska Bar Association during a public comment period that it held on the proposed adoption of a rule modeled on ABA Model Rule 8.4(g).
+The letter identified numerous constitutional concerns with the proposed rule.161 The Bar Association's Rules of Professional Conduct recommended that the Board not advance the proposed rule to the Alaska Supreme Court but instead remand it to the committee for additional revisions after "[t]he amount of comments was unprecedented."162 A second public comment period closed August 10, 2020.

-C. The Montana Legislature recognized the problems that ABA Model Rule 8.4(g) poses for legislators, witnesses, staff, and citizens.
+C. The Montana Legislature recognized the problems that ABA Model Rule 8.4(g) poses for legislators, their staff, legislative witnesses, and citizens.

-On April 12, 2017, the Montana Legislature adopted a joint resolution expressing its view that ABA Model Rule 8.4(g) would unconstitutionally infringe the constitutional rights of Montana citizens, and urging the Montana Supreme Court not to adopt ABA Model Rule 8.4(g).140 The impact of Model Rule 8.4(g) on "the speech of legislative staff and legislative witnesses, who are licensed by the Supreme Court of the State of Montana to practice law, when they are working on legislative matters or testifying about legislation before Legislative Committees" greatly concerned the legislature.141 https://www.clsreligiousfreedom.org/sites/default/files/site_files/ABA%208.4(g)/Report.ARPCcmte.on8.4f.pdf.
-140 A Joint Resolution of the Senate and the House of Representatives of the State of Montana Making the
+On April 12, 2017, the Montana Legislature adopted a joint resolution expressing its view that ABA Model Rule 8.4(g) would unconstitutionally infringe the constitutional rights of Montana citizens, and urging the Montana Supreme Court not to adopt ABA Model Rule 8.4(g).163 The impact of Model Rule 8.4(g) on "the speech of legislative staff and legislative